dnnsharp/infobox-guide/faq.md

 {% include "./header.md" %}
 # F.A.Q

-Q:Is there a trial version available?
+**Q:Is there a trial version available?
-<p>A:Yes.
+**<p>A:Yes.
 You can download the InfoBox 30 day free trial from: http://www.dnnsharp.com/dnn/modules/infobox/download .
 The trial version is identical to the full version, except for the time limitations.</p>

-Q:Can I extend my trial?
+@gb-brand-danger Q:Can I extend my trial?
 **
 **
 A:No, but for outstanding situations, please email us at sales@dnnsharp.com.